Henry-Cook/NYS-Mental-Health-Services-Locator/README.md

 _Features that will help create a better expierence and better website._

 - Light and dark modes.
-- Hover effect on markers when mouse is on the cards.
 - Map animation to zoom in on selected city.
 - Hover effect on cards.
-- Directions that appear untill a user makes a search.
+- Directions that appear until a user makes a search.

 ## Project Schedule